-Market participants can visit the NERC website at www.nerc.com to confirm whether Transmission Loading Relief Procedures have been implemented.
+Market participants can visit the NERC website confirm whether Transmission Loading Relief Procedures have been implemented.

 If pre-emptive curtailments are expected to last for multiple hours, an advisory notice shall be issued notifying market participants that this practice is occurring.
 Another advisory notice shall be issued when the pre-emptive curtailments have ended.